Logging in

 Each set of refresh tokens have a maximum lifespan of 90 days starting from the moment that Phase 1 of the authentication process is completed.
 However, if a refresh token is unused, it will expire after 14 days.
 This means that if you do not use the refresh token to obtain a new access token within 14 days, it will become invalid.
 If instead, you use the refresh token to obtain a new access token, you will receive a new refresh token with an additional 14 days of validity.
 This process continues until the maximum lifespan of 90 days is reached.

-M2M authentication using Non-Rotating Refresh Tokens
+M2M Authentication using Non-Rotating Refresh Tokens

 Token Life Cycle